AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-customer-match-dv360.md

 ## ID matching requirements {#id-matching-requirements}

 [!DNL Google] requires that no personally identifiable information (PII) is sent in clear.
-Therefore, the audiences activated to [!DNL Google Customer Match] can be keyed off *hashed* identifiers, such as email addresses or phone numbers.
+Therefore, the audiences activated to [!DNL Google Customer Match] must be keyed off *hashed* identifiers, such as hashed email addresses or phone numbers.

 Depending on the type of IDs that you ingest into Adobe Experience Platform, you must adhere to their corresponding requirements.